bayupw/avx-mcna-demo/README.md

 This repository provides a Terraform implementation that deploys a single region Aviatrix Multi-Cloud Networking Architecture using Aviatrix modules across AWS, Azure and GCP.

+The code provided is for demo purposes only and not ready for production.

 ![Aviatrix MCNA CoPilot Topology](images/avx-mcna-demo-copilot.png "Aviatrix CoPilot Topology")

 ## Prerequisites